grover/uMDNS/README.md

 This is an implementation of an [RFC 6762 MDNS responder][2] for low power, low memory microcontrollers.
-It's primary use is with the [HomeKit Accessory Framework][3], but has several properties that may be of interest for other projects.
+It's primary use is with the [HomeKit Accessory Framework][3], but has several properties that may be of interest for other projects:

 - Static memory layout, moving most DNS records to ROM
 - Independent of a specific UDP/IP stack implementation